vstechno-official/open.1/README.md

 2.Then add /open/ to the url. eg- `http://localhost:6969/open/ `
 3.If you want to open any application i.e chrome, then ``` http://localhost:6969/open/chrome ```
 4.If you want to open a file i.e hello.txt, then ```http://localhost:6969/open/C:UserDesktopfile.txt/ ```
+#Disclaimer
+If your file is deeply located, then it will take time